InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 - **Creative auditing** – markup may be loaded to scan for malvertising, etc., which may generate spurious extra billable/tracked ad events, including for unwon auctions.

-BEST PRACTICE: When it is possible to do so, exchanges should avoid using adm-based notifications as the determinant for billing events in the mobile app context, and instead use burl or an independent measurement approach (e.g. OMID), that is predicated upon an ad actually being displayed to the user.
+**BEST PRACTICE**: When it is possible to do so, exchanges should avoid using adm-based notifications as the determinant for billing events in the mobile app context, and instead use burl or an independent measurement approach (e.g. OMID), that is predicated upon an ad actually being displayed to the user.

 **VAST <Impression> event (video/audio)** <a name="vastimpressionevent"></a>